 In 1882 St. Francis Xavier Hospital, then called the Saint Francis Xavier Infirmary, was founded by the Sisters of Charity of Our Lady of Mercy.
-The small infirmary located on the corner of Ashley and Calhoun Street, was added on to and rebuilt over the next several decades.
+The small infirmary located on the corner of Ashley and Calhoun Streets was added on to and rebuilt over the next several decades.

 As the Charleston population grew, so did Roper and St. Francis hospitals.
 In 1946, the original part of what is now Roper Hospital was constructed.
-Over the years this site has been expanded and modernized to become the world-class facility you see today.
+Over the years, this site has been expanded and modernized to become the world-class facility you see today.

-, a congregation of the Sisters founded in France in 1824, and the hospital became part of the Bon Secours Health System.
-In 1996, Bon Secours St. Francis Hospital made the move from the peninsula to West Ashley when it created the beautiful and architecturally iconic hospital we enjoy today.
+In July 1989, the Sisters of Charity of Our Lady of Mercy transferred the sponsorship of St. Francis Xavier Hospital to the Sisters of Bon Secours, a congregation of the Sisters founded in France in 1824, and the hospital became part of the Bon Secours Health System.
+In 1996, Bon Secours St. Francis Hospital moved from the peninsula to West Ashley when it created the beautiful and architecturally iconic hospital we enjoy today.

-On Christmas Eve 1997, the MSSC scheduled another historic meeting.
-It was held to vote on merging Roper and Bon Secours St. Francis Hospitals.
+On Christmas Eve 1997, the MSSC scheduled another historic meeting where they voted to merge Roper and Bon Secours St. Francis Hospitals.

 On November 1, 2010, Roper St. Francis Mount Pleasant Hospital opened.
 Nestled amongst wood and wetlands, the hospital was a welcome addition for the communities east of the Cooper River.